 That being said, there are best practices any organisation can utilise to offer the best support possible for employees.
 In this guide, we’re going to take a deep dive into mental health and wellbeing at work, and look at steps you can take to develop and implement a mental health strategy for your workplace.

 What Is Mental Health & Wellbeing?

 Emotional, psychological and social wellbeing all sit under the umbrella of mental health.
-It is present throughout our life and directly affects how we think, feel, act.
+It’s present throughout our life and directly affects how we think, feel and act.
 In particular, it can influence how we handle stress, make choices and interact with others.
 So, pretty much every corner of our lives then!

 What Influences Our Mental Health?

 Now we know that mental health is a spectrum, what is it that can push us from one end to another?